Read transcripts of debates in both Houses

 Book a school visit, classroom workshop or teacher-training session

 Access videos, worksheets, lesson plans and games

 Deposited papers are placed in either the House of Commons or the House of Lords Library by a minister or the Speaker.
 The majority of deposited papers are placed by ministers in reply to parliamentary questions.

 Find out more about deposited papers and read guidelines on how government departments can deposit papers in the libraries of the House of Commons and the House of Lords.

-Joint statement of the Inter-Departmental Ministerial Group (IDMG) on Modern Slavery.
-4 p.
+2016 Report of the Inter-Departmental Ministerial Group on Modern Slavery.
+Incl. annex.
+46p.